What is a Tax-Saving FD?

 Reduction in Taxable Income: The invested amount (up to ₹ 1.5 Lakh) is deducted from taxable income.

-Fixed Returns Without Market Risks: Unlike ELSS or mutual funds, tax-saving FDs are not affected by market fluctuations.
+Fixed Returns Without Market Risks: Unlike ELSS or mutual funds, tax-saving FDs are not directly linked to market price fluctuations.

 Multiple Investment Modes: Available in cumulative and non-cumulative options based on payout preferences.

-Flexibility: You can choose the amount you wish to invest and the mode of investment.
+Investors can choose the investment amount within applicable limits and the mode of investment.

 Reasonable Lock-in Period: Unlike NPS or PPF, tax-saving FDs have a moderate lock-in period of 5 years.